-Aetna considers implantable hearing aids (e.g., the Vibrant Soundbridge, and the Esteem implantable hearing system) and semi-implantable hearing aids (e.g., the Vibrant Soundbridge) medically necessary for members who have moderate-to-severe sensorineural hearing impairment and can not tolerate an ear mold because of medical conditions (such as auricular atresia or severe chronic otitis externa).
+Aetna considers implantable hearing aids (e.g., the Esteem implantable hearing system) and semi-implantable hearing aids (e.g., the Vibrant Soundbridge) medically necessary for members who have moderate-to-severe sensorineural hearing impairment and can not tolerate an ear mold because of medical conditions (such as auricular atresia or severe chronic otitis externa).

 Aetna considers implantable hearing aids and semi-implantable hearing aids experimental and investigational for all other indications because its effectiveness for indications other than the ones listed above has not been established.

 Note: Most Aetna benefit plans exclude coverage of hearing aids.
 Any applicable benefit plan exclusions and limitations for coverage of hearing aids would apply to the Vibrant Soundbridge and to the Esteem implantable hearing system.
 Please check benefit plan descriptions for details.